Patti LuPone: Early life and training

 LuPone was born on April 21, 1949, in Northport, New York, on Long Island, the daughter of Italian-American parents Angela Louise (née Patti), a library administrator at the C.W.
-Post Campus of Long Island University, and Orlando Joseph LuPone, a school administrator and English teacher at Walt Whitman High School in Huntington, Long Island.
+Post Campus of Long Island University, and Orlando Joseph LuPone, a school administrator and English teacher at Walt Whitman High School in Huntington, NY.
 Her great-great aunt was 19th-century Spanish-born Italian opera singer Adelina Patti.
 Her father's side came from Abruzzo, while her mother's side is Sicilian.
+Lucille Ball was a family friend, having attending grade school with LuPone's mother.
 Her older brother Robert LuPone was a Tony-nominated actor, dancer, and director who originated the role of Zach, the director, in A Chorus Line.
-She grew up Roman Catholic.
+She grew up Catholic.
+LuPone is a dual citizen of Italy and the United States.

 LuPone was part of the first graduating class of Juilliard's Drama Division (1968–1972: Group 1), which also included actors Kevin Kline and David Ogden Stiers.
 She graduated from Juilliard in 1972 with a Bachelor of Fine Arts degree.
+According to LuPone, her rigorous Juilliard training has instilled in her "a respect for the craft of acting and the stage", but maintains that it did little to prepare her for the realties of pursuing a career on Broadway.
 LuPone has a mezzo-soprano vocal range, and she is known for her strong/high "Broadway" belt singing voice.
 In a 2008 interview, she maintained that she was "an actor who sings", and thankful she "had a voice".